Kylian Mbappé: 2021–2023: Contract extension and PSG all-time top goalscorer

-On 21 May 2022, Mbappé extended his contract with PSG until 2025, despite speculations of a possible transfer to Real Madrid, which prompted La Liga officials to file a complaint to UEFA regarding accumulating losses of PSG in the previous years.
-Mbappé himself reportedly called and spoke to Real Madrid's president Florentino Pérez, telling him that he would not be signing for Real Madrid.
-According to Sky Sports, the financial details of Mbappé's contract included a monthly wage of £4 million, making him the highest-paid player in the world.
-Mbappé and PSG also reportedly secured a signing-on figure in the region of £100 million.
-In the hours following the forward's contract extension, he scored a hat-trick in a 5–0 win over Metz, to finish the season with 28 goals as top scorer for the fourth consecutive season.
-He became the third player to finish as Ligue 1's top scorer for four seasons in a row.
-Mbappé also provided 17 assists in the season, becoming the first player to finish as both top scorer and top assist provider in the league's history.
+Despite speculations of a possible transfer to Real Madrid, Mbappé extended his contract with PSG until 2024, with a one-year optional extension.
+According to Sky Sports, Mbappé's contract included a monthly wage of £4 million, making him the highest-paid player in the world.
+He also reportedly received a signing-on figure in the region of £100 million.
+With 28 goals during the season, Mbappé finished as the top scorer for the fourth consecutive time.
+He also provided 17 assists in the season, making him the first player to finish as both top scorer and top assist provider in the league's history.